Drugod/BloomProject/README.md

 Thanks to Ozymandias81 to have provide his knowledge to have this repository open and working as public for several months in order to release the Demo in time for Halloween.

-The old archived repository can be found at *INSERT LINK HERE*

 We have a website for this mod, check it asap: https://www.bloomteam666.com

 Also exists a ModDB page for it too: https://www.moddb.com/mods/bloom-doomblood-crossover